quasarx-snips/CommunicateAI/README.md

 - Look more professional in video calls
 - Understand what their body language is saying

-## Why Use PostureSense?
+## Why Use ComposureSense?

 Because first impressions matter!
 Your body language often speaks louder than your words.
-PostureSense helps you understand what you're communicating non-verbally and how to improve it - without needing an expensive coach or taking special classes.
+ComposureSense helps you understand what you're communicating non-verbally and how to improve it - without needing an expensive coach or taking special classes.

 ## Getting Started